yiminl18/LOCATER/readme.txt

 Please follow the steps to run the codes.

-1. You need to the ../src/location_prediction-master/, use the code python server.py to run the python codes;
+1. You need to the ../src/location_prediction-master/, use the code python/python3 server.py to run the python codes;
 2. Make sure mysql service is on.
 3. modify the credential.txt to the username and password of your mysql;
 4. The code you should run is in the ../src/localizationDB/LocalizationDB.java